openshift/runbooks/alerts/cluster-monitoring-operator/NodeFilesystemSpaceFillingUp.md

 ## Impact

-- Potential service disruptions on the OpenShift worker node
+- Potential service disruptions on the OpenShift node
 - Pods may fail to create or run due to insufficient storage
 - Image pulls may fail if `/var/lib/containers` is affected
 - Node may become unschedulable if critical system partitions fill up